Flat B20 train fare in 2 years, says transport minister

 He also said the government would subsidise the flat fare policy, and he would discuss with academics a subsidy proposal from the Department of Rail Transport.

-Present fares range from 17 to 47 baht, depending on the system and distance traveled.
+Present fares range from 17 to 47 baht, depending on the system and distance travelled.

 New Transport Minister Suriya Jungrungreangkit, at Government House.
 (Photo: Chanat Katanyu)